Project: Environment Variables Unit

 Parameters:

-characters, for example %ENVVAR%
+% characters, for example %ENVVAR%.Returns

-characters are left unmodified in the result string.
-The case of the environment variable name is not significant, i.e. %ENVVAR%
+If an environment variable does not exist then its name and enclosing % characters are left unmodified in the result string.
+The case of the environment variable name is not significant, i.e. %ENVVAR% is the same as %envvar%.

 The following code shows how Expand handles strings with zero, one and two valid environment variables along with how an undefined environment variable is handled.